Gigaspaces/xap-openspaces/examples/openspaces/data/readme.txt

 	    the feeder and the processor modules.
 	b.
 The Processor module is a processing unit with the main task of processing unprocessed data objects.
 	    The processing of data objects is done both using event container and remoting.
 	c.
-The Feeder module is a processing unit (though it does not have to be one) that feeds unprocessed data objects which are in turn processed by the processor module.
-It feeds unprocessed data objects both by directly writing them to the space and by using OpenSpaces Remoting.
+The Feeder module is a processing unit that contains two feeders, a standard space feeder and a JMS feeder, that feeds unprocessed data objects which are in turn processed by the processor module.
+	    The standard space feeder feeds unprocessed data objects both by directly writing them to the space and by using OpenSpaces Remoting.
+The JMS feeder uses JMS API to feed unprocessed data objects.
+It does so by using a MessageConverter that converts JMS ObjectMessages to the data objects.

 3. BUILD AND DEPLOYMENT